Description

 property to determine if a GameObject

 is the root of a networked object.
-This can be useful when you need to perform operations that are specific to the root of a networked hierarchy, such as initializing networked components or handling network events.
+This can be useful when you need to perform operations that are specific to the root of a networked hierarchy, such as managing network state or handling network events.

 Example